 Aspect Guidance Examples Doors & Windows Doors should be simple and well-proportioned; pastiche of historical designs should be avoided.
-Porches are a common feature in Holwell and can be used to add interest.
-Windows in new houses should complement the vertical pattern and scale of windows reflected in local architectural detailing.
+See materials Porches are a common feature in Holwell and can be used to add interest. and design palettes Windows in new houses should complement the vertical pattern and scale of windows reflected in local architectural detailing.
+A typical palette in Holwell includes timber painted windows.
+Paint colours should respect traditional, local colours.
+For Holwell muted, natural tones are appropriate.
 There should be a positive relationship between the building and the street, through placing the property entrance so that it is clearly visible from the road, and avoidance of largely blank walls with no doors or windows.
 Materials Materials used in new development should complement the materials typical of the existing buildings in the street, the streetscape or the existing building in the case of extensions.
 Whilst, exceptionally, an extension may intentionally be designed to be contrasting, such an approach will need to be carefully justified and its success will rely on a high quality design.
+See materials palette.
 A typical palette in Holwell includes rubble stone and red stock bricks.
 Permeable surfacing materials should be used to provide adequate natural drainage.
 Architectural quality and detailing The design and amount and type of decoration and functional elements (such as the position and type of doors and windows, flues, chimneys, gutters and flashings) should complement the local vernacular but avoid overly detailed / pastiche elevations.
 Traditional elements often include detailing around windows including cills, quoins and masonry detailing, door surrounds or porches and timber framed, sash windows.
 Existing period detailing should be retained and the covering over or removal of such elements is not encouraged.
 See design and details palettes.
 The introduction of conspicuous domestic features and additional window or door openings in converted agricultural buildings should be avoided.
 Retention of existing features and a simple design approach is usually most appropriate.
-Front gardens and boundary treatments New development should reinforce the well-managed network of grass species rich verges, hedgerows and woodland lining the routes through the area, which are characteristic of the rural landscape.
-See Image 1 Existing front gardens should be retained.
+Front gardens and boundary New development should reinforce the well-managed network of grass species rich verges, hedgerows and woodland lining the routes through the area, which are characteristic of the rural landscape.
+See Image 1 treatments Existing front gardens should be retained.
 Boundary treatments such as stone walls, timber fences and vegetated hedgerows are common.
 Boundary treatments should be common or complimentary to the street.
 Soft In Holwell the rural landscape is the dominant feature; the buildings secondary. landscaping Landscape schemes should be designed to be as informal and simple as possible, relevant to the rural character and their future management arrangements secured where landscaping is necessary to mitigate the impact of the development.
 Native trees and shrubs should be used to reinforce the rural character of the area and screen urban features (such as cycle and bin stores, and hard-surfacing for car parking).
 There should be no net loss of native trees or hedgerows.